ChThH/divine_liturgy_series/docs/Articles on Feasts/Ascension_2021.md

 *O Son of God, Who didst rise from us in glory to the heavens, save us who sing to Thee.
 Alleluia*

-[This article was originally written for the Spring/Summer 2021 Issue of the HROC newsletter.]
+[This article was originally written for the HROC newsletter for the Feast of the Ascension 2021.]